kebasaa/Parrot-Sequoia-access/README.md

 Push the button twice shortly and then once very long (10-20 sec).
 This does reset the camera for me, but does not change anything.
 Parrot support claims that this means you may have to replace the camera.
 This repository is to try to fix it, as replacing the camera is expensive after the warranty runs out (2 years).

-# Access to the RS232/UART interface
+# RS232/UART interface logging of boot information

 Materials:
 - USB-to-UART/RS232 bridge device